mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

-# run stackwalk as subprocess
+# Run stackwalk as subprocess

 - Status: accepted
 - Deciders: Will Kahn-Greene, and Socorro team circa 2008